MA-RECON: Mask-aware deep-neural-network for robust fast MRI k-space interpolation: Methods

-Our main hypothesis is that by explicitly encoding the undersampling mask in the DNN architecture and leveraging this information during inference, the DNN will be more capable to accurately generalize the ill-posed inverse problem associated with MRI reconstruction from undersampled data.
+Our main hypothesis is that by explicitly encoding the undersampling mask in the DNN architecture and leveraging this information during inference, the DNN will be more capable of accurately generalizing the ill-posed inverse problem associated with MRI reconstruction from undersampled data.
 Thus, it will be more robust against variations in the acquisition process and anatomical distribution.
-We introduce a physically-primed, U-Net~\cite{unet} based, DNN architecture operating on the k-space domain.
-We represent the complex-valued k-space data as a two channel input, corresponding to the real and imaginary parts.
-We encode the undersampling mask $M$ by adding a 3$^{\textrm{rd}}$ input channel to the DNN.
+We introduce a mask-aware, U-Net~\cite{unet} based, DNN architecture operating on the k-space domain.
+We simplify the multi-coil problem by combining the images obtained from each coil into a single image, such that we essentially solve a single-coil problem.
+Although our dataset contained multi-coil knee imaging data, it lacked the essential sensitivity maps required for the reconstruction network.
+We opted to work with a single-coil dataset to isolate the mask's impact in the reconstruction process.
+This approach allowed us to distinctly assess the mask's contribution to the network's performance, avoiding the complexities introduced by multi-coil data lacking sensitivity maps.
+The complex-valued k-space data is represented as a two-channel input, corresponding to the real and imaginary parts.
+The undersampling mask $M$ is encoded by adding a 3$^{\textrm{rd}}$ input channel to the DNN.
 The prediction of the full k-space data from the undersampled k-space data is defined as:

 The DNN weights $\theta$ are estimated by minimizing the loss between the full k-space data predicted by the DNN, $\widehat{k_{full}}$, from the undersampled data, $k_{us}$ and the undersampling mask $M$, to the corresponding ground truth fully sampled k-space data, $k_{full}$, as follows: